chimaobi-okite/NLP-Projects-Competitions/Covid-TweetClassification/README.md

 2. Since there was just few labelled examples, using a DistilBert transformer as feature extractor and training a logistics regression model on top, I achieved around 89% accuracy on validation data.
 This approach was also more inituitive and easier to interprete.

-3. I also finetuned a Distilbert model for text claaification and had a higher F1 score of around 91%.
+3. I also finetuned a Distilbert model for text classification and had a higher F1 score of around 91%.
 The slight increase in performance could be attributed to the fact that I had just few labelled examples.

 Approach 2 and 3 canbe seen in the **TransformerForTextClassification** notebook.